Have a fun, safe & enjoyable holiday with our guide to staying safe in the USA.

 No more than 200 cigarettes or 100 cigars.

-Only 1 litre of alcohol if you are over 21.
+Only 1 litre of alcohol if you are over 21, check each state a this can vary.

 Calling home won’t be cheap from the U.S. but it won’t be hard to get your hand on a SIM card.
 The major national operators in the U.S. include: